 Tip: A small container means you have to water often.
 The bigger you go the less work it is.

-Ed: There’s the staging aspect of containers as well.
+Ed: There’s the staging aspect of outdoor containers as well.
 I love that if you’re having a party you can change up the containers and make it feel like the space isn’t the same space that the last people were at.
 It’s kind of like swapping out your throw pillows.

 Don’t forget about the idea of vegetable garden containers, which are perfect for those who want the idea of a vegetable garden without as much work.
 They’re perfect for introducing children to vegetable gardening, they’re up off the ground so they’re easier to get at if mobility is an issue, and you can easily see them at eye level if you’re sitting out on the patio.
 They’re yet another stress reliever.